ncbi/cxx-toolkit/pages/test.md

 The following steps must be done prior to database load-balancing:

 1. Ask the DBAs to add your service name (e.g. YOURSERVICE) to the load-balancer configuration database.
-Typically, the names are clear, for example, there are server aliases YOURSERVICE1, and YOURSERVICE2 that already exist, and databases that have â€œYOURSERVICEâ€ as an embedded string, but if not, the databases providing the service and the server aliases involved should be given.
+Typically, the names are clear, for example, there are server aliases YOURSERVICE1, and YOURSERVICE2 that already exist, and databases that have "YOURSERVICE" as an embedded string, but if not, the databases providing the service and the server aliases involved should be given.
 Note that if databases are moved to different underlying servers, both the server aliases, and the load-balancer configuration which points to those servers are both moved, synchronously.

 2. Tell the DBAs which of the server aliases point to the server that should be used, if the load-balancer is unavailable, as the DBAPI will look for a server alias with the same name as the service, in that case.